trileminh94/notes/shopee.md

 15. If the total is zero then no matter how many coins you gave me, I am going to be able to make changes 1 way which is nothing.
 16. I subtract one from here and I go here
 17. There are 4 ways to make change for 5 given the coins 1 2 and 5
+18. `This is accomplished as follows` - no duoc thuc hien nhu sau